 Project partner roles

-Successfully delivering this project will require strong collaboration with the City of Pitt Meadows, local Indigenous groups, and Canadian Pacific Railway, and we will be working closely with them to ensure the project addresses their particular needs.
+Successfully delivering this project will require strong collaboration with the City of Pitt Meadows, local Indigenous groups, and CP, and we will be working closely with them to ensure the project addresses their particular needs.

 Vancouver Fraser Port Authority

 The port authority is providing overall project management and working to ensure best practice in engagement and environmental protection.

 CP owns and operates both the Vancouver Intermodal Facility and the Vancouver Auto Compound located between Harris Road and Kennedy Road, north of the tracks and south of Lougheed Highway.
 CP plans to extend an existing track leading into and out of their Vancouver Intermodal Facility as part of the Pitt Meadows Road and Rail Improvement Project.
 CP is a publicly traded company that operates under all applicable Canadian regulations.
 Learn more about CP.